duncan-barrack/NHPP/README.md

 # Description of files
 #### Classification ####
-* `NHPP_train.m` - Obtains non homogeneous Poisson process (NHPP) rate function estimates for training set for classification tasks.
+* `NHPP_train.m` - Obtains non homogeneous Poisson process (NHPP) rate function estimates for training set.
 It has the following dependencies:-
  * `NHPP_of.m` - objective function to be optmimised
  * `NHPP_con.m` - constraint for the optimisation
-* `NHPP_test.m` - Obtains posteriori probabilities ofr test set data
+* `NHPP_test.m` - Obtains posteriori probabilities for test set data

 #### Clustering ####
 * `NHPP_cluster.m` - Obtains NHPP rate function estimates and membership probabilities for the unsupervised learning task.
 It has the following dependencies:-